frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

   Kudos to [@Alien-AV][] and [@esanfelix][] for the painful research that made the solution possible to implement in one late Saturday evening. :-)

+### Changes in 12.7.15

+- Node.js bindings also expose the “summary” field of the *Crash* typing.

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/